Syriac Orthodox Church: Ecumenical relations

-The Syriac Orthodox Church is active in ecumenical dialogues with various churches, including the Catholic Church, Eastern Orthodox Churches, Anglican Communion, Syriac Church of the East, and other Christian denominations.
-The church is an active member of the World Council of Churches since 1960 and Patriarch Ignatius Zakka I Iwas was one of the former presidents of WCC.
+The Syriac Orthodox Church is active in ecumenical dialogues with various churches, including the Catholic Church, Eastern Orthodox churches, Anglican Communion, Church of the East, and other Christian denominations.
+The church is an active member of the World Council of Churches since 1960 and Patriarch Ignatius Zakka I Iwas was one of the former presidents of the WCC.
 It has also been involved in the Middle East Council of Churches since 1974.
-Since 1998, representatives of Syriac Orthodox Church, together with representatives of other Oriental Orthodox Churches, participate in ecumenical dialogue, and also in various forms of interfaith dialogue.
+Since 1998, representatives of Syriac Orthodox Church, together with representatives of other Oriental Orthodox churches, participate in ecumenical dialogue and also in various forms of interfaith dialogue.

 Catholic Church

 There are some common Christological and pastoral agreements with the Catholic Church.
-By the 20th century as the Chalcedonian schism was not seen with the same relevance, and from several meetings between the authorities of the Catholic Church and the Oriental Orthodoxy, reconciling declarations emerged in the common statements of the Patriarch Ignatius Jacob III and Pope Paul VI in 1971, Patriarch Ignatius Zakka I Iwas and Pope John Paul II in 1984 issued a common statement:
+By the 20th century as the Chalcedonian schism was not seen with the same relevance, and from several meetings between the authorities of the Catholic Church and the Oriental Orthodox, reconciling declarations emerged in the common statements of the Patriarch Ignatius Jacob III and Pope Paul VI in 1971, Patriarch Ignatius Zakka I Iwas and Pope John Paul II in 1984 issued a common statement:

 The confusions and schisms that occurred between their Churches in the later centuries, they realise today, in no way affect or touch the substance of their faith, since these arose only because of differences in terminology and culture and in the various formulae adopted by different theological schools to express the same matter.
 Accordingly, we find today no real basis for the sad divisions and schisms that subsequently arose between us concerning the doctrine of Incarnation.
 In words and life, we confess the true doctrine concerning Christ our Lord, notwithstanding the differences in interpretation of such a doctrine which arose at the time of the Council of Chalcedon.

 The precise differences in theology that caused the Chalcedonian controversy is said to have arisen "only because of differences in terminology and culture and in the various formulae adopted by different theological schools to express the same matter", according to a common declaration statement between Patriarch Ignatius Jacob III and Pope Paul VI on Wednesday 27 October 1971.

-In 2015, Pope Francis addressed the Syriac Orthodox Church as "a Church of Martyrs " welcoming the visit of Ignatius Aphrem II to the Holy See of Rome.
+In 2015, Pope Francis addressed the Syriac Orthodox Church as "a church of Martyrs", welcoming the visit of Ignatius Aphrem II to the Holy See.

 Russian Orthodox Church

-In 2015, Ignatius Aphrem II visited Patriarch Kirill of Moscow of the Russian Orthodox Church (ROC) and discussed prospects of bilateral and theological dialogue existing since the late 1980s.
+In 2015, Ignatius Aphrem II visited Patriarch Kirill of Moscow of the Russian Orthodox Church and discussed prospects of bilateral and theological dialogue existing since the late 1980s.
 The two leaders discussed various contemporary issues, including the situation of Christians in the Middle East and the role of the Russian Orthodox Church in addressing these concerns at international forums.
 They also explored ways to strengthen relations between their respective churches and coordinate their positions on matters related to conflict and violence.